 Step 1: Cut up fresh peaches and add brown sugar and butter.
 (Feel free to add blueberries too if you like!)

-Step 2: Mix together the cobbler biscuit topping.
+Step 4: Mix together the cobbler biscuit topping.
+This is what your batter consistency will look like.
 If you prefer a paleo, grain-free topping, try this easy Paleo Biscuits recipe!

-Step 3: Add the peaches mixture to a greases 8x8 pan.
-Spread the slivered almonds on top.
+Step 5: Add the peaches mixture to a greased 8x8 pan.
+Optional: Spread the slivered almonds on top.

-Step 4: Drop the gluten free biscuit topping on top of your peach mixture and bake it for 25-30 minutes at 350 degrees F. I know summer can be hot so feel free to bake this in a toaster oven, or small convection oven.
+Step 6: Drop the gluten free biscuit topping on top of your peach mixture and bake it for 25-30 minutes at 350º F. I know summer can be hot so feel free to bake this in a toaster oven, or small convection oven.

-Step 5: Serve it warm with fresh whipped cream or vanilla ice cream.
+Step 7: Serve this biscuit drop style cobbler warm with fresh whipped cream or vanilla ice cream.
 Enjoy!

 You may also want to try my homemade gluten free peach cake recipe too.